gh123man/Async-Channels/README.md

 let done = Channel<Bool>()

 Task {
-    // a will yield because there is nothing to receive await <-a
+    // a will suspend because there is nothing to receive await <-a
     await done <- true
 }